Slalom racing with bamboo ski poles

 The mens' slalom race course at the FIS Alpine Ski World Championship in St Moritz 1934.
 Most gates consisted of the hinged Kandahar flags.

 The mens’ slalom race course at the FIS Alpine Ski World Championship in St Moritz 1934.
 Most gates consisted of the hinged gates, the Kandahar flags.
-Course setter was Sir Arnold Lunn, the man who wrote the rules for slalom and downhill and decided to use the Norwegian word “slalåm” for the discipline.
+Course setter was Sir Arnold Lunn, who wrote the rules for slalom and downhill.
+He also decided to use the Norwegian word “slalåm” for the discipline.
 More info in Olle Rimfors’ and Sigge Bergman’s book På skidor i Alperna (On skis in the Alps) from 1934.

 Spanish prince Álvaro de Orléans-Borbón has just passed the ravine and is pushing himself through the last “Kandahar gate” before the finish during the mens' slalom at the FIS Alpine Ski World Championships 1934.